vikwaran03/dsc-capstone-website/index.md

 and adjust our dataset to match these regions.

 Hi-C matrices contain values corresponding to the frequency of interactions between two genomic regions [8].
-Our Hi-C data captures genomic regions on chro- mosome 7 between loci chr7:54750000-56005000.
-We have two Hi-C matrices, each a 251x251 adjacency matrix, for both ecDNA and HSR.
+Our Hi-C data captures genomic regions on chromosome 7 between loci chr7:54750000-56005000.
+We have two Hi-C matrices, each a
+251x251 adjacency matrix, for both ecDNA and HSR.
 Since all Hi-C values are non-zero, arranging this information directly into a graph results in two almost identical complete graphs, severely roadblocking our graph-learning tasks.
 To address this, we follow a thresholding protocol using the top 25% of interactions [1].
 We bin each region by Euclidean distance,